 Warning about Overloading

-Many people in biker forums recommend going with larger top boxes because “you can always use more storage.”
+Many biker forums recommend going with larger top boxes because “you can always use more storage.”

 Yes – having storage is great, but it can cause some problems if you go too large.

-- Overloading: People have a tendency to overload top boxes.
+- Overloading: People tend to overload top boxes.
 Even the best top boxes have a max capacity of around 10kg.
 Too much weight can make your bike wobble and throws the centre of gravity off.
 Be careful!

 - Difficulty Handling: Even empty top boxes will still add a lot of weight to your bike.
-If you have a small bike, are going off road, or go at high speeds, this can really affect handling.
+If you have a small motorcycle, are going off-road, or go at high speeds, this can affect handling.